looran/antennes/README.md

-   anfr.kml : all supports in a single file, one document section per proprietaire anfr_proprietaire/anfr_proprietaire_<proprietaire-id>_<proprietaire-name>.kml : one file per proprietaire anfr_departement/anfr_departement_<dept-id>.kml : one file per departement
+   anfr.kml : all supports in a single file, one document section per proprietaire anfr_proprietaire/anfr_proprietaire_<proprietaire-id>_<proprietaire-name>.kml : one file per proprietaire anfr_departement/anfr_departement_<dept-id>.kml : one file per departement kml placemark colors: orange for supports with stations updated in less than 3 months, red for 1 month, blue otherwise
 ```

 # Build